Devi62/CAN-CONTROLLED-AUTOMOTIVE-INFO-DISPLAY/README.md

    * Sends the fuel percentage data to the Main Node over the CAN network.

 ✅ Applications:
+1) Vehicle Diagnostics🚗🛠️:
-1) Vehicle Diagnostics🚗🛠️:The system can be extended to monitor other critical sensors in a vehicle, such as oil pressure, tire pressure, and battery        status, in addition to temperature and fuel level.
+   The system can be extended to monitor other critical sensors in a vehicle, such as oil pressure, tire pressure, and battery status, in addition to        temperature and fuel level.
-2) Advanced Driver Assistance Systems🚗🔍:This system can be integrated into ADAS to provide real-time information to the driver, improving decision-         making for things like route planning, fuel efficiency, and navigation.
+3) Advanced Driver Assistance Systems🚗🔍:
+   This system can be integrated into ADAS to provide real-time information to the driver, improving decision-making for things like route planning, fuel efficiency, and navigation.
-3) Electric Vehicles (EVs) Monitoring⚡🚗:For electric vehicles (EVs), the system can be used to display battery charge status, along with vehicle            temperature and energy consumption.
+5) Electric Vehicles (EVs) Monitoring⚡🚗:
+   For electric vehicles (EVs), the system can be used to display battery charge status, along with vehicle temperature and energy consumption.

+📌 Conclusion:
+   The CAN-Controlled Automotive Info Display System effectively monitors key vehicle parameters like engine temperature and fuel level, displaying the data in real-time on an LCD.
+By using the CAN protocol for communication between modules, the system enhances vehicle diagnostics and safety,providing    valuable information to the driver.